 Seene lets you capture 3D models from your phone with a simple smartphone camera.
 Snapchat could use Seene’s format for a brand new category of selfie lenses, a new 3D photo format, and potentially for future virtual reality projects.
 According to our sources, Snapchat was interested in Seene’s computer vision technology and its engineering team more than for its consumer product.
 Snapchat Passes Twitter in Daily Usage.
 Snapchat Inc. has 150 million people using the service each day, said people familiar with the matter.

 Read more about Suster at his Startup Blog, BothSidesoftheTable.
 I’ve been thinking a lot lately about the proliferation of startups in the past 2 years.
+It seems almost incomprehensible that only 2.5 years ago we read the “RIP Good Times” presentation from Sequoia.
 SecondLife Didn’t Fail.
 By Sarah Lacy On July 6, 2012 Last night I spoke at an event put on by a site called IdeaMensch.

 There was some confusion about how Airbnb was and is dealing with the situation.
 See the updates to that post above, and CEO Brian Chesky’s post here on TechCrunch later yesterday talking about the situation.
 The event happened, which is a terrible blow to the company’s reputation.
 The confusion seems to be around whether or not Airbnb will compensate her for her losses.
 The Truth About That ‘Landmark’ Twitter Case - Twitter.
 This weekend The Telegraph reported that Twitter had revealed the name, email address and telephone number of Ahmed Khan, a UK council whistleblower accused of libelling his local authority using a number of anonymous twitter accounts and blog Mr Monkey.

 NEW YORK—While millions of young, tech-savvy professionals already use services like Facebook and Twitter to keep in constant touch with friends, a new social networking platform called Foursquare has recently taken the oh, fucking hell, can't some other desperate news outlet cover this crap instead?
 Hip city-dwellers nationwide are embracing the new, come to think of it, haven't we used this photo for some other tech piece?
 Launched last year, Foursquare is unique in that it not only allows users to broadcast their whereabouts, but also offers a number of built-in incentives, including some innovative new crap The New York Times surely has a throbbing hard-on for.
 In fact, why don't we just let them report on this garbage and call it a day?
 Added Crowley, "[Who gives a shit]. " Paris Diary: The International Geek Brotherhood...
 Posted by Tom Foremski - December 7, 2009 [I'm in Paris all this week as part of the Traveling Geeks, a collection of journalists, bloggers, and PR people meeting with French startups and also attending LeWeb, France's premier Web 2.0 developer and business conference.]

 I took the EuroStar train from London on Sunday afternoon and in less than 3 hours I was in the middle of Paris.